Guybrush21/picard/README.md

 Everything should be provisioned with a simple:

 ```
+export VAGRANT_EXPERIMENTAL="disks"
 vagrant up
 ```

+VAGRANT_EXPERIMENTAL is needed to create a bigger inital disk (80GB instead of 40GB) to complete ex.
+2.

 For subsequent playbook edits use ansible directly with the inventory parameter.